Keep your overseas boat purchase a bargain by choosing the cheapest money transfer service.

 Situations where the Australian Customs and Border Protection Service may use another method of valuation include:

-- When the yacht was constructed by the owner
+- When the owner constructed the yacht

 - When the yacht has gone through extensive modification